-Bought the Portland Pudgy in Montana and towed it back to NJ with bike.
+I bought the Portland Pudgy in Montana and towed it back to New Jersey with my bike.

 In 1947 at the age of 17, Georges joined an American Expedition to Antarctica becoming the youngest person to ever spend a year there.
 Georges lived a month alone on the Palmer Peninsula plateau, was the first to cross from the Atlantic to Pacific by dogsled with a joint British/American party, and has a mountain named after him, de Giorgio Mountain.
 The expedition also was accompanied by two women, this is the first time women had wintered in Antarctica.
 Did Georges really sleep with 50% of the women on a continent? (yes)

 Because Georges was Chilean, his presence secured the Chilean claim to Antarctica.
 So Georges returned the next year as technical adviser for a Chilean government polar expeditions.

 Georges then spent the next 30 years sailing the world’s oceans.
 Georges was the navigator on the ship Mischief for the famous English explorer HW Tilman.
 He also hunted for Sir Francis Drakes lost treasure on Robinson Crusoe Island.

 Georges was on a boat offshore of Chile when the 1960 Chilean Tsunami hit.
 His boat survived landing in a field while all others were smashed on shore.